jdunkerley/jdunkerley/enso-getting-started/post.md

 ![Import a file](import-file.gif)

-Let's have a look at the code the node created: `enso_project.data/"Sample - Superstore_1.csv" . read`.
+Let's have a look at the code the node created: `enso_project.data/"Sample - Superstore.csv" . read`.

 The first part, `enso_project`, is a variable referring to the current project.
 It has a few properties and methods on it.

 For now, we will look at the `data` method, which refers to a folder in the project where files can be stored and used efficiently.
 To call this method, use the `.` operator on `enso_project` followed by the method name.
 Projects in Enso are stored in your home directory (typically within `C:\Users\<Username>`) within a folder called `enso` and then `projects`.
-If you explore this folder and then go into `New_Project_1` (the default name for a first project), you will find a folder called `data` containing a file called `Sample - Superstore_1.csv` - the file dragged into the IDE.
+If you explore this folder and then go into `New_Project_1` (the default name for a first project), you will find a folder called `data` containing a file called `Sample - Superstore.csv` - the file dragged into the IDE.

 To access the specific file within a folder, use the `/` operator followed by a text value with the name.
 In Enso, text values can be either in single quotes (`'`) or double quotes (`"`).
 If using single quotes, then escape characters such as `\n` and `\t` are interpreted.
 If using double quotes, then they are not.
-So `enso_project.data/"Sample - Superstore_1.csv"` returns a `File` object representing this.
+So `enso_project.data/"Sample - Superstore.csv"` returns a `File` object representing this.

 To read the file into Enso, use the `read` method.
-The spaces around the `.` operator means that it will process the expression to the left first and then call `read` on the result.
+The spaces around the `.` operator means it will process the expression to the left first and then call `read` on the result.
 The read method will attempt to deduce the format automatically based on the extension.

 Now, take a quick look at the node itself: